-When you have found an internship institution, please come to the office during consultation hours with the completed internship agreement (3 copies - 1x original and 2 copies).
+When you have found an internship institution, please come to the internship coordinator during consultation hours with the completed internship agreement (3 copies - 1x original and 2 copies).

 Please make sure that the following criteria of the compulsory internship are fulfilled:

-- supervision by a psyhologist with a master's degree or a German Diplom
+- supervision by a psyhologist with a master's degree or a Diplom (German university degree)

 - execution of psychological activities